kunalbarthwal/portfolio/1. Bellabeat Case Study/README.md

  minute_METs.ActivityMinute

-7) We will sort the minute data by taking average by date and time:
+### Step 7 - Sorted the minute data by taking average by date and time:

 SELECT
  activity_date,